edgedb/easy-edgedb/chapter4/index.md

 You'll notice two things here:

 - `detached`.
 This is because we are inside of an `insert` for the `NPC` type, but we want to link to the same type: another `NPC`.
 We need to add `detached` to specify that we are talking about `NPC` in general, not the `NPC` that we are inserting right now.
 - {eql:func}`docs:std::assert_single`.
 This is because the link is a `single link`.
 EdgeDB doesn't know how many results we might get: for all it knows, there might be 2 or 3 or more `Jonathan Harkers`.
-To guarantee that we are only creating a `single link`, we use `assert_single()` function.
+To guarantee that we are only creating a `single link`, we use the `assert_single()` function.
+Careful!
+This will return an error if more than one result is returned.

 Now we want to make a query to see who is single and who is not.
 This is easy by using a "computed" property, where we can create a new variable that we define with `:=`.
 First here is a normal query: